-The Adam’s apple is a prominent cartilage clearly visible in most men, especially after the age of 30 when calcium is gathered, transforming it into a hard bone and making the surgery difficult.
+The Adam’s apple is the forward protrusion of cartilage on the front of the neck, clearly visible in most men.
+After the age of 30, calcium is gathered and transforms into hard bone, making the surgery difficult.

 Visit our gallery to view Adam's Apple Shaving before and after photo